TV4/mms/titleservice/README.md

 ```

 ### Note
-> You need to remove the option `titleservice.Simulate` in order to make requests that are persisted to the MMS database
+> You need to remove the option `titleservice.Simulate(true)` (or set it to false) in order to make requests that are persisted to the MMS database